Seattle bans caste-based discrimination, becoming first U.S. city to do so

 “You don’t need to determine caste, you only need to determine whether to be the leader for the rest of the nation and make civil rights history,” he added.

-Many of the Dalit or caste-oppressed individuals who spoke in favor of the ordinance withheld some or all of their names in public comment out of fear of retaliation.
+Many of the Dalit or caste-oppressed individuals who spoke in favor of the ordinance withheld some or all of their names in public comment out of fear of retaliation from current employers.
 Groups ranging from religious organizations and higher education groups to the Alphabet Workers Union of Google employees spoke more freely in a joint letter sent to the City Council.

 “We oppose racism, Islamophobia, xenophobia, antisemitism, and other forms of hate and bigotry.
 We are troubled that caste-based discrimination is not currently prohibited under our anti-discrimination framework,” the letter co-signed by over 170 different organizations reads.
-“Like racism,

-casteism is a system of oppression; it is a very real — and growing — problem in our country and our local communities, but one that is not understood by most Americans.”
+“Like racism, casteism is a system of oppression; it is a very real — and growing — problem in our country and our local communities, but one that is not understood by most Americans.”

+“I’m concerned that designating caste as a protected class in Seattle is likely a reckless, unnecessary and harmful solution to a problem about which we have no data or research on its occurrence in Seattle,” Nelson said.

 Nelson said she was also concerned that existing protections around ancestry would already cover caste discrimination.
+“Just because we can do something, doesn’t mean we should,” she said.

-Noting that ambiguity, Councilmember Lisa Herbold said that the city should lean toward providing protections where there is gray area, noting the recent inclusion of pregnancy outcome, immigration status and others in city discrimination laws.
+Noting that same ambiguity, Herbold said that the city should lean toward providing protections where there is gray area, noting the recent inclusion of pregnancy outcome, immigration status and others in city discrimination laws.

 “I think it’s really important that we err on the side of protection against discrimination and have that legal clarity,” Herbold said.

-Sawant rebuffed Nelson’s comments, arguing that previous human rights efforts like race and gender equality would have been stunted if people hedged from progressive policies because of a fear of retaliation or lawsuits.
+Sawant rebuffed Nelson’s comments, arguing that previous human rights efforts such as race and gender equality would have been stunted if people hedged against progressive policies because of a fear of retaliation or lawsuits.

 “Bring it on,” Sawant said to opponents in her closing statement.

-Note: Editor’s note: An earlier version of this story misstated Councilmember Kshama Sawant’s district.
-She is the District 3 council member.